 Aid listed on the award notice, with certain exceptions such as Federal Work-Study, will be credited to the student's account.
-Refunds will be issued for any remaining funds after tuition, fees, bookstore charges and any other authorized charges are deducted from the student's award.
+Credit balance refunds will be issued for any remaining funds after tuition, fees, bookstore charges and any other authorized charges are deducted from the student's award.
 Students should check the Student Financial Services website for disbursement dates.
-Refunds will be issued to students on MTC debit cards through Higher One.
-Debit cards will be mailed to the student's mailing address on file.
+Credit balance refunds will be issued to students on MTC debit cards.
 It is the student's responsibility to ensure mailing address accuracy with the Student Records Office and to make a refund selection preference at mtcdebitcard.com.